organizy/gety/README.md

 # sendy

-gety is worker for recieving events from components.
+gety is worker for recieving events from components